 The general premise of Highrisers is to salvage everything in sight.
 That means disassembling various items to loot the parts you need for the chopper, plus your survival.
 It’s possible to craft melee and ranged weapons, chemicals, traps, complex mechanical parts to build more advanced gear, and so on.

+Each playthrough is different from the last, and no floor is the same.
 As a result, places where you scavenged before no longer exist, and for the bulk of the time, you can’t find the items you need to continue.
 The only way to fill the gap (other than venturing further down the floors) is to level up and craft the things you need.

 As mentioned, there are four characters; Jes, Ike, Ann and Mo.
 They’re all controlled independently and have their skillsets.
 At the end of the day, the Dreamers populate the bottom of the building and work their way up – if you survive, you’re awarded a skill point at dawn.
 Unfortunately, you have to level each character up each day and focus on one player.
 This is a massive flaw as I had my favourites, but I had to waste a skill point on a player that was a bit surplus.